Serbians vote in elections marred by reports of irregularities and violent incidents

 Long queues were also reported at other polling stations in the early evening.

-United Serbia emerges as runner up
+United Serbia emerges as runner-up

 The closest rival of the SNS in the race for the parliament is the coalition of opposition parties United Serbia, which includes Dragan Djilas’s Party of Freedom and Justice (SSP) and Vuk Jeremic’s People’s Party.

-In the presidential election, United Serbia’s candidate Zdravko Ponos is expected to be second placed after Vucic, but the incumbent is still likely to win a first round victory.
+In the presidential election, United Serbia’s candidate Zdravko Ponos is predicted to be second placed after Vucic, but the incumbent is still likely to win a first round victory.

 Amid heightened international tension following the Russian invasion of Ukraine, Vucic is believed to have benefited from a pre-election boost as the stability candidate.
-This has been hammered home to voters with the election billboards all around Belgrade and elsewhere with the message: “Peace.
+This has been hammered home to voters through the election billboards all around Belgrade and elsewhere with the message: “Peace.
 Stability.
 Vucic.”

 Vucic has faced strong pressure from EU leaders to bring Serbia – an EU candidate country – into line with EU policy on Russia and impose sanctions.
 So far, while condemning the invasion, Serbia has refused to sanction its old ally.
 This stance appears to chime with the preferences of many people in Serbia, where memories of the 1999 Nato bombings are still strong.